nahueldsanchez/nahueldsanchez.github.io/_posts/2021-07-23-Terraform-AWS-Mysfit.md

 - Effect: It can be "Allow" or "Deny".
 - Principal: Only used in case a resource-based policy is created.
 It contains the user, or role for whom the policy applies.
 - Action: List of actions that are allowed or denied.
-- Resource: Only used in case a identity-bsed policy is created.
+- Resource: Only used in case a identity-based policy is created.
 It contains which resources the user or role will be able to apply the actions listed in the policy.
-- Condition (Optional): Specific cirmcumnstances under which the policy grants permisssion.
-For example you could set up a policy that additionaly checks for the IP address of an user to do an action.
+- Condition (Optional): Specific circumstances under which the policy grants permission.
+For example you could set up a policy that additionally checks for the IP address of an user to do an action.

 ### Creating an S3 bucket with Terraform

-Well... after a long, but necesary introduction to core concepts we can start the fun part.
+Well... after a long, but necessary introduction to core concepts we can start the fun part.
 I needed to understand how to create a S3 bucket using Terraform.
 I created a new file called `main.tf` that contained the text below.

 Also bear in mind that all the code shown in this blog post can be found here: [https://github.com/nahueldsanchez/terraform-s3-bucket-mysfits](https://github.com/nahueldsanchez/terraform-s3-bucket-mysfits)